hwestrel/Automic_Release_Automation_upgrade_script/README.md

 - Update existing Action Packs, if needed

 PreReq:
-- an "working" Automic ARA installation and AE/ARA databases exist on one Windows machine
+- a "working" Automic ARA installation and AE/ARA databases exist on one Windows machine
 - a valid license file
 - a MSSQL server on "localhost"
-- one common dbowner user for both AE and ARA databases
+- a common dbowner sql user for both AE and ARA databases

 ToDo:
 - Download the solution and unzip on the ARA sandbox server